kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-06-Image-generator-Pylinac-Module.md

 For those needing a completely personalized test, the **Custom Model** option allows full control over the parameters.

-*Insert an image here of the test model options*

 ### 3. Full Parameter Customization
 The customization of parameters is where this tool truly shines.
 Using interactive sliders, users can adjust specific aspects of the image simulation, such as: